p-ranav/iris/README.md

 Now let's write a `recevier` component.
 Define the `Mouse` struct and write a `load` method to enable deserialization.

-Create a subscriber using `component.create_subscriber`.
+Create an `iris::Subscriber` using `component.create_subscriber`.
 Subscribers are implemented using ZeroMQ.
 The timeout parameter sets the timeout for the receive operation on the socket.
 If the value is 0, `recv()` will return immediately and loop until a message is received.
 If the value is -1, it will block until a message is available.
 For all other values, it will wait for a message for that amount of time before trying again.

 Subscriber callbacks have the signature `std::function<void(iris::Message)>`, i.e., subscriber receives `iris::Message` objects in its callback.
 Simply call `messsage.get<T>` to deserialize to the type `T`.